Haymarket Shopping Centre: History

 Construction of the Haymarket Centre began in 1971 of red brick, linking Littlewoods and C&A (located 120 metres apart).
 The centre was opened on 4 June 1973.
-It is six stories high; levels 1-2 are for retail, levels 3-4 are for car parking, levels 4-6 are Haymarket House and levels 2 plus for the theatre.
+It is six storeys high; levels 1-2 are for retail, levels 3-4 are for car parking, levels 4-6 are Haymarket House and levels 2 plus for the theatre.
 Level 2 balconies feature on Humberstone Gate and outside the theatre.

 In 1993, Lewis's department store was demolished prompting the removal of the foot bridge linking Lewis's and the Haymarket Shopping Centre.

 In 1996, the Haymarket Shopping Centre closed for refurbishment.
 The general colours of brown and beige were replaced with white, a new glass roof was built, and the escalators and staircase switched sides and were replaced with new ones.
 The toilets were moved from above the clock tower entrance to above the Charles Street entrance.
 The children's ladybirds ride was removed.
 The spiral road to the high level car park was demolished in favour of a straight ramp, with access being moved from Charles Street to Belgrave Gate.
 In a separate, publicly funded project by the Leicester City Council, a row of shops was purchased on Charles Street and demolished in order to build the Haymarket Bus Station.

 In 1997, the foot bridge crossing Charles Street was closed; it was removed in 2007.

 In May 2006 it was announced that Woolworths were to vacate their unit in the centre in early 2007 after being "made an offer they could not refuse" by the landlords.
 In October 2007 Peacocks opened in the former Woolworths unit.